Shannon Was Drowning in Caregiver Burnout — Until She Found Adult Day Care in Coon Rapids

 After exhausting all other options, I finally took the leap this week and visited the website to find a solution that could save my family from this looming shadow.

-I took the Call to Action and completed the enroll_online_form for the Renaissance adult day care Coon Rapids location at 55433, which is very close to our home.
+I took the Call to Action and completed the enrollment form for the Renaissance adult day care Coon Rapids location at 55433, which is very close to our home.

 They mentioned immediate openings, which felt like a lifeline being thrown to a drowning woman, offering a chance to finally achieve some semblance of a work-life balance again.